-- a) Services: Fillings on teeth for the treatment of decay. - b) Limitations: - Inlays are considered an optional service; an alternate benefit of a composite filling will be provided. - Crown buildups are considered to be included in the crown restoration cost.
-A buildup will be a benefit only if necessary for tooth retention.

-- Additional limitations when teeth are restored with crowns or cast restorations are in section 4.3.3, Class III Prosthetic Services. - A separate charge for general anesthesia and/or IV sedation when in conjunction with non-surgical procedures is not covered.
+- a) Services: - Fillings on teeth for the treatment of decay. - Stainless Steel Crowns - b) Limitations: - Inlays are considered an optional service; an alternate benefit of a composite filling will be provided. - Crown buildups are considered to be included in the crown restoration cost.
+A buildup will be a benefit only if necessary for tooth retention. - Additional limitations when teeth are restored with crowns or cast restorations are in section 4.3.3, Class III Prosthetic Services. - A separate charge for general anesthesia and/or IV sedation when in conjunction with non-surgical procedures is not covered. - Stainless steel crown replacement allowed once every 2 years. - Prefabricated and indirectly fabricated post and core in addition to a crown are only covered when less than half of the coronal (above the gum) tooth structure remains. - Replacement of a stainless-steel crown by the same dentist within a 2-year period of placement is not covered.
+The replacement is included in the charge for the original crown.